 Knowingly driving while your license is suspended is a criminal offense.
 A first time charge is a misdemeanor of the second degree, the lowest criminal offense degree in Florida.
 However, it is punishable by up to 60 days in jail.
 Additionally, a second offense can be charged as a first degree misdemeanor and a third offense can be charged as a felony.

-Do not plead guilty to a driving while license suspended offense without first consulting with and hiring a lawyer.
-If you do you are setting yourself up for possibly higher insurance rates, a black mark on your driving record that will exist forever, and worst – potential serious criminal and collateral penalties.
-This may easily be avoidable but you have to address the situation correctly.
+Do not plead guilty to a driving while license suspended offense without first consulting with a lawyer.
+Being found guilty of this offense can cause higher insurance rates, a black mark on your driving record that will exist forever, and worst – potential serious criminal and collateral penalties including up to a 5-year driver’s license suspension.

 Civil Infraction; As Serious as Criminal Offense